CoraWagner/VBA/index.md

 As in the preveious sections, the user can select which cells they would like the hyperlinks to be removed from.
 The text is then changed to black, the undeline is removed, and the background color is set back to default.
 Then the hyperlink is cleared from the cell.

+#### Clear Cell Content
+The forth section of the macro is:

+`Dim rang As range`

+`Dim cel As range`

+`On Error Resume Next`

+`Set rang = Application.Selection`

+`Set rang = Application.InputBox("Select a range of Cells you would like to hide.", "Hide Cells", rang.Address, Type:=8)`

+`For Each cel In rang`

+`cel.Select`

+`ActiveCell.ClearContent`

+`Next cel`

+Like the previous sections, the user is able to select the cells that they want the contents to be removed from.
+The way that the content is removed is by using the function `ClearContent`.

+#### Format a Table in Markdown
+The last section of the macro is:
+`Dim r As Range`
+`Dim newFile As String`
+`newFile = Application.DefaultFilePath & "\VBA+Macros.txt"`
+`On Error Resume Next`
+`Set r = Application.Selection`
+`Set r = Application.InputBox("Select a range of cells you would like to turn into a table.", "Make Table", r.Address, Type:=8)`
+`Open newFile For Output As #1`
+`For i = 1 To r.Rows.Count`
+`    For j = 1 To r.Columns.Count`
+`        If j = r.Columns.Count Then`
+`            Print #1, "|"; r.Cells(i, j).Value; "|"`
+`        Else`
+`            Print #1, "|"; r.Cells(i, j).Value;`
+`        End If`
+`    Next j`
+`Next i`
+`Close #1`

+This section of code creates a new file for the macro to print to.
+It saves it to the users default file path and names the file *VBA+Macros.txt*.
+It then allows the user to select the range of cells that they would like converted into a markdown table.
+It then loops through each selected cell and prints the cell values to the new file while including specific formating guidelines for a markdown table.
+Once the maacro finishes running, the user can access the saved file.

 ### Example Of a Table Cleaned-up with the Macro
+To build the table, the user needs to copy the text file and paste it into the markdown editor on GitHub.
+Now the user can view a table on their website.

 |Day|Topic|Due|
 | 1 |What is Data Science ||